wamp-proto/wamp-proto/spec/README.md

 Nevertheless, a call will *always* end in either a `CALL_RESULT` or `CALL_ERROR` message being sent by the *Dealer* and received by the *Caller* and an invocation will *always* end in either a `INVOCATION_RESULT` or `INVOCATION_ERROR` message being sent by the *Callee* and received by the *Dealer*.

 In other words: `CALL_PROGRESS` and `INVOCATION_PROGRESS` messages may only be sent *during* a call or invocation is still on the fly.

+## Reflection

+*Reflection* denotes the ability of WAMP peers to examine the procedures, topics and errors provided or used by other peers.

+I.e. a WAMP *Caller*, *Callee*, *Subscriber* or *Publisher* may be interested in retrieving a machine readable list and description of WAMP procedures and topics it is authorized to access or provide in the context of a WAMP session with a *Dealer* or *Broker*.

+Reflection may be useful in the following cases:

+ * documentation
+ * discoverability
+ * generating stubs and proxies

+WAMP predefines the following procedures for performing run-time reflection on WAMP peers which act as *Brokers* and/or *Dealers*.

+Predefined WAMP reflection procedures to *list* resources by type:

+	wamp.reflection.topic.list
+	wamp.reflection.procedure.list
+	wamp.reflection.error.list

+Predefined WAMP reflection procedures to *describe* resources by type:

+	wamp.reflection.topic.describe
+	wamp.reflection.procedure.describe
+	wamp.reflection.error.describe

+A peer that acts as a *Broker* SHOULD announce support for the reflection API by sending

+	HELLO.Details.roles.broker.reflection|integer == 1

+A peer that acts as a *Dealer* SHOULD announce support for the reflection API by sending

+	HELLO.Details.roles.dealer.reflection|integer == 1

+> Since *Brokers* might provide (broker) procedures and *Dealers* might provide (dealer) topics, both SHOULD implement the complete API above (even if the peer only implements one of *Broker* or *Dealer* roles).
+>

+## Authentication

+Authentication is a complex area.

+Some applications might want to leverage authentication information coming from the transport underlying WAMP, e.g. HTTP cookies or TLS certificates.

+Some transports might imply trust or implicit authentication by their very nature, e.g. Unix domain sockets with appropriate file system permissions in place.

+Other application might want to perform their own authentication using external mechanisms (completely outside and independent of WAMP).

+Some applications might want to perform their own authentication schemes by using basic WAMP mechanisms, e.g. by using application-defined remote procedure calls.

+And some applications might want to use a transport independent scheme, nevertheless predefined by WAMP.

+### TLS Certificate-based Authentication

+When running WAMP over a TLS (either secure WebSocket or raw TCP) transport, a peer may authenticate to the other via the TLS certificate mechanism.
+A server might authenticate to the client, and a client may authenticate to the server (TLS client-certificate based authentication).

+This transport-level authentication information may be forward to the WAMP level within `HELLO.Options.transport.auth|any` in both directions (if available).

+### HTTP Cookie-based Authentication

+When running WAMP over WebSocket, the transport provides HTTP client cookies during the WebSocket opening handshake.
+The cookies can be used to authenticate one peer (the client) against the other (the server).
+The other authentication direction cannot be supported by cookies.

+This transport-level authentication information may be forward to the WAMP level within `HELLO.Options.transport.auth|any` in the client-to-server direction.

+### WAMP-CRA Authentication

+WAMP Challenge Response (WAMP-CRA) is a WAMP level authentication procedure implemented on top of standard, predefined WAMP RPC procedures.

+A peer may authenticate to it's other peer via calling the following procedures

+	wamp.cra.request
+	wamp.cra.authenticate

+WAMP-CRA defines the following errors

+	wamp.cra.error.authentication_failed
+	wamp.cra.error.anonymous_not_allowed

 ## References